skunkwerks/swirl/CONTRIBUTING.md

 Erlang emacs style.
 You are welcome to use vim of course, and from vim 7.4 onwards, the same erlang indentation should apply as in emacs.
 There are a number of useful vim plugins at https://github.com/vim-erlang/ as well as the canonical `vim-erlang-runtime` plugin if your vim is older than 7.4.
+Use the `gg=G` shortcut in vim to re-indent correctly, and check your `.vimrc` includes `filetype plugin indent on`.

 If you're creating a new file, please copy `./src/template` which includes all the sensible things like license header, emacs and vim tab settings.